From Van to Empire: Scaling Your Trade Business

 Empire Builder

-Reality: Multiple Crews: Operations manager runs day-to-day.
-You focus on strategy.
+Reality: Operations manager runs day-to-day; you steer the strategy.

 The Scaling Timeline: What Happens When